Last Updated on March 9, 2020

 On other times bell peppers, sweet potatoes and carrots play the main role resulting in a vegetable and chickpea curry with a tendency to an orange brown color.

-For this easy chickpea curry recipe you just need a pan and 30 minutes.
-It is the perfect lazy dinner idea, especially if you have convenient chickpea cans in your pantry.
-Do you also want to know how chickpeas can help you with weight management?
+Whatever combination you prefer, it is the perfect comfort food or lazy dinner idea, especially if you have convenient chickpea cans in your pantry.
+Do you also want to know how these powerful legumes can help you with weight management?
 If yes, then make sure to read till the end of this blog post!

 I hear you asking, but Gabi, are canned chickpeas really clean?!

 Don't fall into the dogmatic “clean eating trap”!